douira/douira.github.io/README.md

 My internet name is douira.

-I very recently completed my Master's of Computer Science at the [University of Lübeck](https://www.uni-luebeck.de/universitaet/universitaet.html) and am now looking for a job.
+I very recently completed my Master's of Computer Science at the [University of Lübeck](https://www.uni-luebeck.de/universitaet/universitaet.html) and **am now looking for a job**.
 Let me know if you have something exciting!
 I'm interested in algorithm development, complexity theory, generative art, game technology, and interface design.

 ## My Projects

 - My Master's thesis: **Implementation and Analysis of Geometric Algorithms for Translucency Sorting in Minecraft**
 - The Resolution Editor is a document management and synchronized editing software for use at MUN conferences like [MUNOL](https://munol.org/).
+It is also used at RIMUN and MUNoH.
 - [glsl-transformer](https://github.com/IrisShaders/glsl-transformer): A GLSL program transformation Java library based on ANTLR 4, used in [Iris](https://github.com/IrisShaders/Iris/).

 ## Master's Thesis